guardian/members-data-api/doc/nginx-setup.md

 - Copy the `doc/members-data-api-local.conf` file from this repo to `sites-enabled`

-- Generate a self-signed certificate for this subdomain:
+- Generate a self-signed certificate for this subdomain in your Nginx folder i.e. `/usr/local/etc/nginx`:

 ```bash
     openssl genrsa -out "members-data-api-local.key" 2048